hyosung11/Launch-School/Courses/journal.md

 10:05 I made a copy of the study guide that I will use tomorrow for the written assessment and I've been going through my notes and working through examples.

 13:35 I went for a walk around the block.
 I've reviewed the study guide.
 I will look at some problems and take the assessment tomorrow.

+17:31 Working on some last day problems before I take the assessment tomorrow.